diyews/electron-angular/README.md

 ## FAQs
 - **How does the electron work with `file:///` in dev mode?**

-  Add script tag in `index.html` manually.
+  Add script, style tag in `index.html` that served by dev serve manually.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)